Buying Vintage Stereo Equipment

-It should be no surprise that to match a turntable that sold for around $150 in 1975, you would need to spend somewhere around $500 to $1000 for a comparable turntable today.
+It should be no surprise that to match a turntable that sold for around $150 in 1975, one would need to spend somewhere around $500 to $1000 for a comparable turntable today.
 You could buy a new car in 1975 for about $3500, and a nice one for $6000.
 A nice home could be purchased for around $50,000.
-A good lunch could be had for around $2 to $3, and a full dinner for around $5 at a fine restaurant.
+A good lunch could be had for around $2 to $3, and a full dinner for around $5 at a h8crestaurant.
 You can buy a turntable today for $99.
 Why would you expect it to be of good quality?

 First of all, an important distinction.
 A “turntable” (or a record deck for our european friends) is incomplete without an amplifier (or receiver) and a set of speakers.
 A “record player” on the other hand, has all of this built into one box.
 Sometimes very large furniture enclosures, as with the consoles of the 1960’s.

 It is very important to note that most modern amps and receivers have no phono input.
 A cost cutting measure, as a phono input requires a significant number of additional parts.
 By the 1990’s, many manufacturers chose to spend the saved money on video capabilities, surround sound, and other features.
 If you already have such an amplifier or receiver, a separate preamp device can be added at about $50 or more.
 A preamp on the order of what would be expected from a built in unit, will be around $100 or more.

 A common source of confusion.
 Much of the main stream stereo industry held up direct drive as the best approach when it was introduced in the 1970’s.
 In fact, the majority of the very high end turntables are actually belt drive.
 In short, there are many fine examples of both.
 Belt drives turntables will eventually need a new belt, but in almost every case, this is easily replaced.
 Direct drive turntables require complex electronics to manage speed, and are more costly to service.